illuminatianon/comfyui-csvwildcards/README.md

 purple,tiny,rough
 ```

-Use these in your template with various path styles:
+Use these in your templates:
 ```
 The {csv:monster:color} creature was {csv:monster:size}                              # Direct file reference
-A Pokemon with {csv:pokemon/gen1/moves:name} that causes {csv:pokemon/gen1/moves:effect}  # Deep directory path
+A Pokemon with {csv:pokemon/gen1/moves:name} that causes {csv:pokemon/gen1/moves:effect}  # Deep path reference
 ```

-Important: When using CSV wildcards, all references to the same CSV file in a single prompt will use values from the same row, maintaining consistency in your descriptions.
+Important: All references to the same CSV file in a single prompt will use values from the same row, maintaining consistency in your descriptions.

 ### Node Setup